uziff/HLIC/README.md

 # HLIC
-Vibe-coded side project (USING [SAID](https://said.haxs.dev) METHODS) A flask server that pretends to be a Vscode fork.
+Vibe-coded side project (USING [SAID](https://said.haxs.dev) METHODS). <br>
+A flask server that pretends to be a Vscode fork. <br>
-You can write code in natural language that gets interpreted by a locally running AI model, which then translates it to an actual programming language and runs it on your computer.
+You can write code in natural language that gets interpreted by a locally running AI model, which then translates it to an actual programming language and runs it on your computer.<br>

 # How to Run
 1. Have python installed